jacov/webtest/README.md

 * URLS - the path to the file where URLs will be saved
 * OUTDIR - the path where output will be generated
 * CUSTOMER - the name for the report
+* CUSTOM_COOKIE - cusom cookie headers to include in the requests